 The action required for one to move to the next stage is for the prospect to be qualified by SDR using the BANT approach.

 A lead becomes an opportunity when it has passed all the parameters set as qualifications.
-A demo will be scheduled for the prospect and the account executive by the SDR.
+The SDR schedules a demo for the prospect and the account executive.

 It is important to always assign every opportunity a dollar amount based on the deal size projected.
 This will help sharpen the skills of the SDRs which are vital when it comes a time to qualify and target the outbound accounts.
 The account executives should always make opportunity prioritization based on the size of the deal.

-The required action to move to the next step is a demo that has been completed or a guided free trial.
+The required action to move to the next step is a demo or a guided free trial.

 #3 Proof of Concept (PoC)